If you are accused of committing a criminal offence, whether you have been charged or are being investigated, our lawyers can help you.

 Once you are arrested, you are generally entitled to consult with a lawyer before answering any questions.
 The police should advise you of your basic legal rights when they arrest you.
 Anything you tell the police (or anyone else, other than your lawyer or your lawyer's staff) may be used against you in Court.

 If you are not released by the arresting officer or the officer in charge you will be held until the next day on which a Court is available for your bail hearing.
 You have the right to be brought before a Justice without unreasonable delay, and in any event within 24 hours (unless a Justice is not available within 24 hours in which case as soon as possible), for a bail hearing.

 A bail hearing is not a trial, it is a hearing to determine whether you are to be released or held in custody until the day of your trial.
 A bail hearing is conducted in front of a Justice of the Peace.
 Depending on the charge on which you were arrested, the Crown Attorney may have to establish that it is necessary for you to be held in custody or you may have to show that it is not necessary for you to be held in custody pending your trial.

-Other factors which will often be considered at your bail hearing are your criminal record (or lack of one), your connection to the community, your employment.
+Other factors which will often be considered at your bail hearing are your criminal record (or lack of one), your connection to the community, and your employment.
 You may want to or be required to have one or more people stand as surety (sureties) for you.

 Anyone who stands as a surety will also be examined as to their criminal record or lack of one, their connection to the community, their employment, their assets (which they may be required to put in the hands of the Court) as well as for their willingness and ability to make sure that you do not violate any of the conditions the Court imposes on you until your trial.